carlhiggs/Australian-National-Liveability-Study-2018-datasets-supplementary-material/Usage notes for the ANLS 2018 datasets.md

 <details>
   <summary>
-    Click to view example data dictionary returned from using the above dictionary(table) function
+    Click to view example data dictionary for address indicators returned from using the custom dictionary(table) function described above
   </summary>

 ```